 It might be some time before you take your new pet for a walk, but make sure you have a leash and collar ready to go.
 If you’re welcoming a puppy to the family, they will grow incredibly quick so an adjustable leash and collar would be advisable.
-Get your pup used to wearing their collar around the house before you maiden voyage outdoors... this will mean there's less chance of them being irritated or distracted by the feel of something around their neck.
+Get your pup used to wearing their collar around the house before your maiden voyage outdoors.
+This will mean there's less chance of them being irritated or distracted by the feel of something around their neck.

 Don’t forget, if you’re buying a new puppy, they will need to eat around three times a day!
-So make sure you stock up on your chosen food…it will go quick!
+So make sure you stock up on your chosen food as it will go quick!

 It is wise to make sure that your new pup has an ID tag ready for their collar.
 You need to put some important information on these tags so that if your pup was to escape and run away, there would be a way of someone to contact you to inform you that they have your dog.
 Simply add the pup’s name, your address and phone number, so that there are ways that people can help.

-All dogs love to have something to chew on…especially a teething puppy!
+All dogs love to have something to chew on… Especially a teething puppy!
 Having a toy ready and available for them to chew on will help save a lot of your clothes and household items.
-It is also known for dogs to chew when they’re feeling unsure and anxious, so making sure there is something for them to get their teeth around can be extremely helpful.
+It is also known for dogs to chew when they’re feeling unsure and anxious, so making sure there is something for them to get their teeth around can be extremely helpful as they settle in.

 Take some time and have a look at the many play and chew toys out there.
 Your new fur-baby will want to feel at home as soon as possible, so try and make sure you have a selection of balls, tug ropes, Frisbees (fabric to start) and soft toys.
 These items will also come in handy when it comes to training!

-TIP: Make sure the chew toys you give to a new puppy are non-toxic, durable and not too tough on their teeth.
+PETLAB CO.
+PRO TIP: Make sure the chew toys you give to a new puppy are tailored specifically to puppies: non-toxic, durable and not too tough on their teeth.

-The key is patience when it comes to a new pup – both older and young.
-There will be a period of uncertainty, with a subdued pup but it won't last long.
+The key is patience when it comes to a new fluffy family member – both older and young.
+There will be a period of uncertainty, with a subdued pup, but it won't last long.
 Before you know it, you’ll have an energetic pooch bouncing off the walls wanting to play all day and night.
 It all may get a little overwhelming at first, so it is important to have a training plan in place – along with a lot of patience and a good support system around you!

 As your puppy develops, they will need to learn new things; sit, stay and where to go to the toilet, which will keep you and your pup mentally and physically stimulated.
 Without this training time, your new pup may find other ways to entertain themselves; chewing and scratching things they’re not meant to!